CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 - **IAM**: Identity and access management
 - **IdP**: Identity Provider
 - **Okta**: A cloud-hosted identity and access management service
-- **Server2Server**: Homegrown JWT authn/authz
+- **Server2Server**: ReportStream's implementation JWT authn/authz
 - **VPC**: Virtual Private Cloud
 - **Resource Server**: A server that will require authn/authz to access.
-In our case Report Stream
+In our case ResportStream
 - **Authorization Server**: A server that handles authn/authz and issuing/revoking credentials

 ## Architecture options